ITSupportTech/entra-docs/docs/identity/users/groups-dynamic-membership.md

 ## Constructing the body of a membership rule

 A membership rule that automatically populates a group with users or devices is a binary expression that results in a true or false outcome.
-The three parts of a simple rule are:
+The three parts of a single expression are:

 - Property
 - Operator